angiem07/Work-Day-Scheduler/README.md

 To clear, click the clear button (trash can icon).

-The schedule is color coden denpending on past, present and future events.\
+The schedule is color coded depending on past, present and future events.\
 past: grey\
 present: red\
 future: green